lucasberenger/lucasberenger/README.md

 ## Hello! 👋
-💻 Student of Systems Analysis and Development aiming to become a full-stack programmer.
+💻 Student of Systems Analysis and Fulltack Developer.
 ---

 ### Technologies and Tools: